Long Beach Chiefs: The Arenas

 and Bloch Arena.
 The Civic Auditorium in Honolulu was demolished in 1973.
 It was located on South King Street.
 It was replaced by an American Security Bank Building, now the Interstate Building.

 Conroy Bowl is now a medical facility on Schofield Barracks.
 The address is 627–699 Trimble Road, Wahiawa, HI 96786.

-Bloch Arena in Pearl Harbor is still in use today and also hosted the collegiate Pearl Harbour Basketball Invitational.
+Bloch Arena in Pearl Harbor is still in use today and also hosted the collegiate Pearl Harbor Basketball Invitational.
 The address is 224 A Avenue, Honolulu, HI 96818.